bassmanitram/actions-for-nautilus/configurator/help.md

 This is pretty simple to explain: the maximum number of files that are in the selection in order for the command action to be shown.

-Normally you will looking at values of either **0** - meaning unlimited - or **1** meaning ... well ...
+Normally you will be looking at values of either **0** - meaning unlimited - or **1** meaning ... well ...
 1. However, other values can be used.
 For example, for an action that compares two files, you might want to specify a value of **2** here.

-Note that, at present, there is no capability to specify an exact number other that **1**.
+Note that, at present, there is no capability to specify an exact number other than **1**.

 #### Mimetypes